AsmaaAamir/CI-P2snake/README.md

 <img src="docs/features/sg-score-screenshot.png">

 ### High Score
 The high score is located on the left side of the page just below the score feature.
-It let the user knows what's the highest score on the game if so far, giving the user an challenge to beat the highest score.
+It let the user knows what's the highest score on the game if so far, giving the user an challenge to beat the highest score.<br>
 <img src="docs/features/sg-highscore-screenshot.png">

 ### Direction Arrows